altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 "FL::Oh, that would be two of the Relux"
 "F::Where's the third"
 "FL::Still in Romania: now If you'll excuse me."
-~After Flanagan left the room for the center door, Martha had to know:~ "M::Relux?"
+~After Flanagan was out of the room, Martha had to know:~ "M::Relux?"
 "F::Name of a hivemind - three people sharing three bodies."
 ~Martha paused~